stalj/pvd/02-DataStructures/02-DataStructures.md

     <https://en.wikipedia.org/wiki/Krak%C3%B3w>

     Create a Jupyter Notebook named krakow.ipynb.
 Then, in the notebook, create a Series containing information about the population of Krakow in the years 1985 to 2023.
+Calculate and display:

-Display the contents of the Series along with the descriptive statistics.
+    * the contents of the Series along with the descriptive statistics
+    * population in Krakow in 2005
+    * the average pupulation in Krakow between 1985 and 2023
+    * descriptive statistics

 ### DataFrame

 1. Open the notebook my-first-dataframe.ipynb.
 Learn how to create DataFrame based on data collections.
 Then, complete all tasks in the notebook.

+1. The continents.csv file contains information about the area and population.
+Based on this data, create a DataFrame.
+Display a list of continents along with descriptive statistics.

 1. The CSV file contains information about the number of men and women employed in company departments.